|

 A

-Delightful Blend of the Modern and the Traditional
+Delightful Blend of the Modern and the Traditional Jodhpur, the

 second largest city in Rajasthan is popularly known as the Blue City.
 The